transientlunatic/asimov/docs/source/build-process.rst

 The metadata contained in sections such as ``quality`` and ``priors`` is then used to create the configuration files for each pipeline using a template.
 Individual productions can overwrite the event metadata for any of the templatable values, allowing asimov, for example, to set up two analyses with different sample-rates.

-``olivaw build``
+``asimov build``
 ----------------

-The command line utility ``olivaw build`` is used to construct pipeline configurations by combining a configuration template for the pipeline with data from the production ledger.
+The command line utility ``asimov build`` is used to construct pipeline configurations by combining a configuration template for the pipeline with data from the production ledger.

 This runs the ``Production.make_config()`` method, which determines the pipeline from the ledger.
 If a template is provided in the metadata for the production (under the ``template`` value) then this template is used to construct the configuration file.